-No. Please do not submit the back-up copies for the CDIF or SIF.
+No. Please do not submit the back-up copies for the CDIF, SIF or DOCS.

-If I find an error in the CBEDS-ORA data I submit in October, how do I correct the data?
+If I find an error in the CBEDS-ORA data after I’ve submitted the information, how do I correct the data?

 Do independently reporting charter schools complete a CDIF?

-No. The CDIF is only completed by districts and county offices of education.
-Independently reporting charter schools only report data on the SIF.
+No. The County/District Information Form (CDIF) is only completed by districts and county offices of education.
+Independently reporting charter schools only report data on the School Information Form (SIF).

 Where do I report a classified staff member who chooses not to report a race or ethnic designation?

-Report the staff in the "Two or More Races, Not Hispanic" column.
+Report the staff member in the "Two or More Races, Not Hispanic" column.

 When should I use the "Two or More Races, not Hispanic" column?